justinoboyle/CS392-07/README.md

 ## Submission Requirements

-Submit a zip containing called `chatclient.zip` that contains `chatclient.c`, `util.`h, and your `makefile`.
+Submit a zip containing called `chatclient.zip` that contains `chatclient.c`, `util.h`, and your `makefile`.
 Do not make any modifications to the server code, and do not supply the server code or binary.
 We will compile the server code as-is and test your client against it.

 The client binary is available for you to compare against your solution.